 Click here to read more about the contest and my winning illustration.

-I’m an aspiring fine artist with a passion for plein air painting.
-I try to capture and share the moments of beauty I find in the world around me.
+I have a passion for plein air painting.
+I try to capture and share the moments of beauty I find.
+You can see some of my work online at: